alchemy-fr/Phraseanet-Docs/en/Admin/TaskManager.rst

 Settings
 ^^^^^^^^

-* Collection : the collection where the files are going
+* Collection: the collection where the files are going
-* HotFolder : the directory to watch
+* HotFolder: the directory to watch
-* Period : time to wait between to check in the folder
+* Period: time to wait between to check in the folder
-* Period before archive : time to wait before starting archive
+* Period before archive: time to wait before starting archive
-* Move docs in "_archived" : keep a copy of archived documents
+* Move docs in "_archived": keep a copy of archived documents
-* Move docs in "_error" : keep a copy of failed documents
+* Move docs in "_error": keep a copy of failed documents

 .. warning::